Morris Childs: Courier and informer

 In honor of their services rendered to the United States government as secret FBI informers, in 1987 Morris and Jack Childs were each awarded the Presidential Medal of Freedom by President Ronald Reagan, with Jack's award coming posthumously.

 Death and legacy

-Morris Childs died June 5, 1991, just five days short of his 89th birthday.
+Morris Childs died June 5, 1991, aged 88, in Chicago.

-In 1962 Morris was married to Eva Childs, who often took part in his frequent trips to Moscow and was herself an FBI informant.
+In 1962, Morris was married to Eva Childs, who often took part in his frequent trips to Moscow and was herself an FBI informant.

 Morris Childs' papers are held by the Hoover Institution Archives at Stanford University in Palo Alto, California.
 Additional material relating to Morris Childs is to be found in the John Barron papers, also held by the Hoover Institution Archives.
 Barron, a former editor at Reader's Digest magazine, was the author of a book on Operation SOLO which was published in 1996 and accumulated copious materials on the post-World War II CPUSA during the course of his research.